Search This Blog

 photo courtesy of Holly Elmore Images

 The evolution of the park from an industrial site to a 600-acre regional destination illustrates the power of visionary infrastructure.
-NBP is a cornerstone of the regional economic and environmental strategy, serving dual roles as a high-performance training venue for collegiate and professional athletes and a vital community recreation hub.
+NBP is a cornerstone of the regional economic and environmental strategy, serving dual roles as a high-performance training and racing venue for collegiate and professional athletes and a vital community recreation hub.
 By engineering the land to support both global competition and local ecological health, the project establishes a model for multi-functional land use.

 John's PPT presentation is available for download at this LINK.